 By KBB.com Editors

-If a well-regarded mid-size crossover with an optional third row tops your wish list, you should take a good look at this one.
+If a well-regarded mid-size crossover with standard third row tops your wish list, you should take a good look at this one.
 It's feature-laden, neither too big nor too small and should prove reliable for many years.

 For buyers with more specialized needs or wants, the Highlander's well-rounded personality might not be as appealing as the sporty character of the Mazda CX-9 or Ford Flex.
-Similarly, the Highlander can't match the higher towing capacity of the Ford Explorer or Nissan Pathfinder.
+Similarly, the Highlander can't match the higher towing capacity of the Nissan Pathfinder or Chevrolet Traverse.

 Driving Impressions We drove one of our test Highlander Limited 4x4s in intermittent rain on alternating wet and dry asphalt and found it confidence-inspiring all the while.
 Even if it isn't as...fast as the V6 version of the RAV4, its little brother, the Highlander's 270-horsepower V6 is about as silky and powerful as you'll find in the category.
 Informal zero-to-60 miles-per-hour acceleration tests showed the Highlander to accelerate with sport sedan alacrity, while we noted fuel economy ranging between 16 and 20 miles per gallon.
 Except for its still difficult-to-access third row, the Highlander's seating was roomy and comfortable, and its ride, handling and braking excellent.